 💡 Top Tip: Don’t Forget about Long-Tail Keywords

 If you’re new to Amazon, choose long-tail keywords to start.
 There’s less traffic for these terms, but you’ll see less competition and more sales.

 The more relevant keywords you’re ranking for, the more organic traffic you can get through Amazon SEO.

 Dropshippers live and die by their inventory.
 But with Amazon in the mix, it’s even more important to fine-tune your inventory management.

-Amazon inventory management prevents delivery hiccups, bad reviews, and long wait times.
-Spark Shipping helps Amazon dropshippers track your inventory in one place.
-When all of your systems work together, there’s zero confusion or lags: just an easy-to-understand dashboard that helps you save money and boost sales.
+Spark Shipping is a tool that dropshippers can use to manage their inventory in one place.
+When all your systems work together, there’s zero confusion or lags: just an easy-to-understand dashboard that helps you save money and boost sales.

 You’re a dropshipper, and that means anybody could sell your products on Amazon.
 Anyone can copy you, so why should customers buy from your store?

 You must find a way to differentiate yourself on Amazon to increase sales.
 That might mean:

 Bundle multiple items from the same niche and sell them together.
 For example, if you dropship beauty items from Korea, you could make a sample pack or gift box instead of selling one-off products.